narqo/bem-time/README.md

 });
 ~~~

-- as BEMHTML helper method
+- as a BEMHTML helper method

 ~~~js
 block('my-block').content(function() {